Frameworks Javascript Tutorials

 }

 We have two methods called getAll and getOne.
 The first one gets a list of speakers while the second retrieves a single speaker by id.
-The other functions are helper functions for mapping the data.

-Inspecting these two methods, we see that we are calling toPromise function on the HTTP method return.
+Inspecting these two methods, we see that we are calling the toPromise function on the HTTP method return.

-This is because in Angular 2, HTTP calls return observables instead of promises so we need to make that call to convert them into promises.
+This is because, in Angular 2, HTTP calls return observables instead of promises so we need to make that call to convert them into promises.
 Observables are useful but using promises will do just fine in our application.

 We are also using the Speaker and Talk models which we imported above but are yet to create.
 Let’s do that now.